Paolomanca90/DHConsulting/README.md

   <h3 align="center">PM Consulting</h3>

   <p align="center">
-    This project represents not only my capstone of the Epicode course but at the same time the code of my own consultancy website.
+    This project represents not only my capstone of the <a href="https://epicode.com/">Epicode</a> course but at the same time the code of my own consultancy website 💻.
     <br />
     <a href="https://github.com/Paolomanca90/DHConsulting"><strong>Explore the docs »</strong></a>
     .